sparanoid/space-lover/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Magically add an extra space between Chinese / Japanese characters and English letters / numbers / common punctuation marks
+Magically add an extra space between Chinese characters and English letters / numbers / common punctuation marks

 == Description ==

-A must-have plugin if you're running a Chinese / Japanese blog.
+A must-have plugin if you're running a Chinese blog.
 This plugin also works fine with multisite enabled WordPress (aka.
 WordPress Mu).

 No options, no additional database inserts, no stupid banners and shitty ads, install and go.